Innovative Graduate Programs Online at George Mason University

-The school has more than 26,000 undergraduates and the US News and World Report ranks it as # 153 of National Universities.
+The school has more than 26,000 undergraduates and the US News and World Report rank it as # 153 of National Universities.
 There are four campuses in the metropolitan Washington DC area and one in Korea.
 The Fairfax, VA campus is the seat of undergraduate studies.
-GMU offers more than 210 degree programs plus certificates.
+GMU offers more than 210-degree programs plus certificates.
 The student-to-faculty ratio is 17:1.

 George Mason University Accreditation Details

 - Southern Association of Colleges and Schools of the Higher Learning Commission

 - American Bar Association

 - Commission on Accreditation of Healthcare Management Education

 - Council on Education for Public Health

 - National Associations of Schools of Art and Design, Commission on Accreditation